Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 Tip 3: Get noisy

 Have members of your household make a little ruckus.
 If you're going to be using this cue when you have visitors, then the human volume may go up!
-Laughing, chatting, playing music are all great distractions to train your dog to not be distracted by.
+Laughing, chatting, playing music are all great distractions to train your dog to not be distracted.

-Repeat the training steps to teach your dog to go to his/her mat but this time with different noises happening at the same time.
+Repeat the training steps to teach your dog to go to the mat but this time with different noises happening at the same time.
 You can practice what happens when the doorbell rings or someone knocks.
-Or if you're expecting a baby in your family you can use recordings of newborn cries while you practice this cue.
-All real life noises are great to practice as a distraction while your dog is on their place or mat.
+Or if you're expecting a baby in your family, you can use recordings of newborn cries while you practice this cue.
+All real-life noises are great to practice as a distraction while your dog is on their place or mat.